awsdocs/amazon-rds-user-guide/doc_source/CHAP_RDS_Configuring.md

 + An *option group* specifies features, called options, that are available for a particular Amazon RDS DB instance\.
 + A *DB parameter group* acts as a container for engine configuration values that are applied to one or more DB instances\.

 The options and parameters that are available depend on the DB engine and DB engine version\.
-You can specify an option group and a DB parameter group when you create a DB instance, or you can modify a DB instance to specify them\.
+You can specify an option group and a DB parameter group when you create a DB instance\.
+You can also modify a DB instance to specify them\.

 **Topics**
 + [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)